andreyh13/geo-ws/README.md

  If you select import operation in the menu, you will see the following dialog where you can select a file and import requests.

  ![Import](/image/docs/geo-ws-import.png?raw=true "Maps WS Builder Import")

+## Supported browsers

+This application works with the following browsers

+- Chrome / Chromium 45+
+- Opera 32+

 [Geocoding API]: https://developers.google.com/maps/documentation/geocoding
 [Directions API]: https://developers.google.com/maps/documentation/directions